 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using other medicines to treat HIV or AIDS (such as delavirdine, didanosine, indinavir, nevirapine, ritonavir, saquinavir, Crixivan®, Fortovase®, Invirase®, Norvir®, Rescriptor®, Videx®, or Viramune®), medicine to treat an infection (such as azithromycin, rifampin, rifabutin, Mycobutin®, Rifadin®, Rimactane®, or Zithromax®), stomach medicine (such as esomeprazole, lansoprazole, omeprazole, pantoprazole, rabeprazole, Aciphex®, Nexium®, Prevacid®, Prilosec®, or Protonix®), medicine to lower cholesterol (such as atorvastatin, fluvastatin, pravastatin, lovastatin, rosuvastatin, simvastatin, Altocor®, Crestor®, Lescol®, Lipitor®, Mevacor®, Pravachol®, or Zocor®), bosentan (Tracleer®), colchicine (Colcrys®), birth control pills that contain estrogen (such as Loestrin®, Ortho-Novum®, or Ovcon®), or St. John's wort.
+- Make sure your doctor knows if you use other medicines to treat HIV or AIDS (such as delavirdine, didanosine, indinavir, nevirapine, ritonavir, saquinavir, Crixivan®, Fortovase®, Invirase®, Norvir®, Rescriptor®, or Videx®), medicine to treat an infection (such as azithromycin, rifabutin, Mycobutin®, or Zithromax®), stomach medicine (such omeprazole or Prilosec®), medicine to lower cholesterol (such as atorvastatin, fluvastatin, pravastatin, rosuvastatin, Crestor®, Lescol®, Lipitor®, or Pravachol®), bosentan (Tracleer®), colchicine (Colcrys®), salmeterol (Serevent®), or birth control pills that contain estrogen (such as Loestrin®, Ortho-Novum®, or Ovcon®).

-- Tell your doctor if you are also using medicine to treat seizures (such as carbamazepine, phenobarbital, phenytoin, Dilantin®, or Tegretol®), medicine to treat problems with erection (such as sildenafil, tadalafil, vardenafil, Adcirca®, Cialis®, Levitra®, or Viagra®), medicine that weakens your immune system (such as cyclosporine, sirolimus, tacrolimus, Gengraf®, Neoral®, Protopic®, Rapamune®, or Sandimmune®), pain medicine (such as methadone or Dolophine®), steroid medicine (such as fluticasone or Flonase®), or medicine to treat depression (such as trazodone or Desyrel®).
+- Tell your doctor if you also use medicine to treat seizures (such as carbamazepine, phenobarbital, phenytoin, Dilantin®, or Tegretol®), medicine to treat problems with erection (such as sildenafil, tadalafil, vardenafil, Adcirca?, Cialis®, Levitra®, or Viagra®), medicine that weakens your immune system (such as cyclosporine, sirolimus, tacrolimus, Gengraf®, Neoral®, Protopic®, Rapamune®, or Sandimmune®), pain medicine (such as methadone or Dolophine®), inhaled steroid medicine (such as fluticasone or Flonase®), medicine to treat depression (such as trazodone or Desyrel®), or a blood thinner (such as warfarin or Coumadin®).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant, or if you or your child have liver disease, diabetes, or a bleeding disorder called hemophilia.
+- Make sure your doctor knows if you are pregnant or if you have liver disease, diabetes, autoimmune disorders (such as Graves disease, polymyositis, or a history of Guillain-Barré syndrome), or hemophilia.

 - This medicine will not keep you from giving HIV to your partner during sex.
 Make sure you understand and practice safe sex, even if your partner also has HIV.
 Do not share needles with anyone.

-- Birth control pills that contain estrogen may not work as well while you are using this medicine.
-To keep from getting pregnant, use another form of birth control together with your pills.
-Other forms include condoms, diaphragms, or contraceptive foams or jellies.
+- Birth control pills may not work as well while you are using this medicine.
+To avoid pregnancy, use another form of birth control together with your pills.

 - The oral powder contains phenylalanine.
-Tell your doctor if you or your child have a condition called phenylketonuria (PKU).
+Tell your doctor if you have phenylketonuria (PKU).

 Possible Side Effects While Using This Medicine